creativefeather/devcontainer/README.md

      $ npm run git:file <path-spec>...

-A script you might want to use in another project to grab the _.devcontainer_ files.
+A script to grab another file in another branch--grab the _.devcontainer_ files.

 ## _[git:orphan]_